Jessie M. King: Career and work

 King also decorated ceramics and worked with batik, which she is credited with introducing to Liberty's.
 In 1924 she published How Cinderella Was Able to Go to the Ball, "A Brochure on Batik written and illustrated by Jessie M. King."

+Later life and death

-King died at home in Kircudbright on 3 August 1949, following a heart attack.
+King and Taylor moved to Kirkcudbright in 1915 and continued to work there until her death.
+King died at home in Kirkcudbright on 3 August 1949, following a heart attack.
 She was cremated at Kirkcudbright and her ashes were scattered at Minard, Argyll, at the church where Mary McNab was buried.